The decisions you make for your MVP can impact the direction (and success) of your company. One of the most important decisions is what platform to...

 Once you’ve collected the answers for each of these questions, your decision may become a bit clearer as you look at the list of advantages and disadvantages listed below.

-Mobile apps are designed for a specific operating system and leverage the native functionality of the mobile device, giving them unique capabilities.
-But mobile apps are generally more expensive to develop than web apps, particularly if you need the app to be available on both Android and iOS.
+Mobile apps can be designed for a specific operating system and leverage the native functionality of the mobile device, giving them unique capabilities.
+Increasingly more common these days is to build mobile apps in cross platform languages, like React and Flutter, allowing one codebase to support an app on both iOS and Android platforms.
+But mobile apps are generally more expensive to develop than web apps.
 Here’s what you need to know.

 A web app is a responsive website that users can launch in the mobile device browser or on their desktop computer.
 Web apps can be designed to look good on any device, including a desktop, tablet, and phone.
 Since they rely on the browser, web apps work with any operating system, making them a faster and more cost-effective option.
 However, while a lower cost is an advantage for a web app, they don’t leverage device features causing some functionality limitations.
 Here’s what you need to know.

 Look back at the answers you provided to the five primary questions.
 These answers will provide insights into which direction you should choose.